benchristel/sindarin/sindarin/pronunciation.md

 No pronunciation guide can be perfect, but recordings of Tolkien reading excerpts from _The Lord of the Rings_ provide the best possible guide to many of the words and names from his legendarium.
 Samples from those recordings can be found [on the Glǽmscrafu site](http://www.jrrvf.com/~glaemscrafu/english/tolkienhimself.html) and are highly recommended listening.

-Although the recordings of Tolkien are enlightening, they are unfortunately not a complete guide to the pronunciation of Elvish.
-To deepen your knowledge, you'll have to refer to one of these written sources:
+Although the recordings of Tolkien are enlightening, they unfortunately don't demonstrate all the sounds of Elvish.
+To round out your knowledge, you'll have to hit the books.
+A list of suggested resources follows.

 ## Primary Sources